marklar/searchzy/README.md

 [1]: https://github.com/technomancy/leiningen

 Leiningen is magic.
-It's a tool for managing your project's dependencies, running your code, and producing binary deliverables.
+It's a tool for managing your project's dependencies (including Clojure itself), running your code, producing binary deliverables, and much more.

 ### ElasticSearch